Department of Biomedical Engineering

 OVERVIEW

-The BMDV track addresses issues at the interface of medicine and engineering.
+The BMDV track studies design, construction, and testing of devices at the interface of medicine and engineering.
 The topics include biomedical sensors, actuators, diagnostic devices, therapeutic devices, instruments, systems, and fundamental topics of device material, device fabrication, and device interaction with biological cells, tissues and organs.
 The Biomedical Device track will prepare students for leaders in the biomedical device industry and for further education in graduate/medical schools.

 TARGETS